Applies only to Southwest Airlines booked directly with Southwest; Otherwise earn 1X

 If you consider the annual fee to effectively be -$5 as I do based on the above though process, then you are looking a a TON of benefits for a card where you aren’t out a ton on the annual fee with nothing in return.

-You’re getting Priority Pass, Plaza Premium, Capital One Lounges, and Virgin Clubhouse airport lounge access, free authorized users that get that get the same (even when not traveling with you), top tier car rental status, Global Entry (or PreCheck) fee reimbursement, the ability to earn up to 10X miles on travel booked via Capital One, primary car rental CDW, cell phone protection, Extended Warranty, Purchase Protection, and travel benefits like trip delay or trip cancellation.
+You’re getting Priority Pass, Plaza Premium, Capital One Lounges, and Virgin Clubhouse airport lounge access, top tier car rental status, Global Entry (or PreCheck) fee reimbursement, the ability to earn up to 10X miles on travel booked via Capital One, primary car rental CDW, cell phone protection, Extended Warranty, Purchase Protection, and travel benefits like trip delay or trip cancellation.

 See, that’s a mouthful!
 You would expect to be paying a massive annual fee for all of that (without credits that net it out) and in this case, you’re just not.
-Of course, you’ll still have to pay the $395 fee upfront, but you’ll also be able to get that early spend bonus of 75,000 miles worth at least $750.
+Of course, you’ll still have to pay the $395 fee upfront, but you’ll also be able to get that sweet early spend bonus offer.
 I think that offsets it nicely!

 In my opinion, this card is simply one of the best travel cards around in terms of both benefits and value for money.